HdrHistogram/HdrHistogramJS/README.md

 # HdrHistogramJS
 Browser port of HdrHistogram entirely written in TypeScript!
-Of course you can use HdrHistogramJS whatever the JS flavor you are into ;)
 See HdrHistogramJS live in action in your browser with this [simple demo](https://alexvictoor.github.io/HdrHistogramJSDemo/ping-demo.html) or [this one](https://alexvictoor.github.io/HdrHistogramJSDemo/decoding-demo.html)
+These two demos are coded in good old JavaScript.
+This may sound obvious but you can use HdrHistogramJS whatever the JS flavor you are into ;)
-This is a work in progress so do not hesitate to give feedback using github issues or twitter (@Alex_Victoor)
+This is a work in progress so do not hesitate to give feedback using github issues or twitter (DM @Alex_Victoor)

 # Getting started
-This library is packaged as a UMD module, hence it can be used directly from JavaScript within a browser, as commonjs / es6 JavaScript module or as a TypeScript module.
+This library is packaged as a UMD module, hence it can be used directly from JavaScript within a browser, as a commonjs / es6 JavaScript module or as a TypeScript module.
 Using npm you can get this lib with the following command:
 ```